N.B. Jacobs San Francisco

-When we look at our museum specimen of an embossed N. B. Jacobs – San Francisco square, we notice that the word ‘’Bitters” is not embossed anywhere on the crude olive-yellow bottle.
+When we look at our museum specimen of an embossed N. B. Jacobs – San Francisco square, we see that the word ‘’Bitters” is not embossed anywhere on the crude yellow-olive bottle.
 The bottle is simply embossed N. B. JACOBS – SAN FRANCISCO.
 We certainly believe that it contained a bitters product.

-Napoleon Bonaparte Jacobs and his business concern N. B. Jacobs & Co. were initially agents for the embossed Rosenbaum’s Bitters which is represented in the Virtual Museum.
+Napoleon Bonaparte Jacobs and his business concern N. B. Jacobs & Co. were initially agents for the embossed Rosenbaum’s Bitters which is represented in our museum.
 There are two variants of this bottle.

 When pointing out the similarities and dissimilarities between the three embossed bottles, the N. B. Jacobs and the two Rosenbaum’s Bitters, we see that the ‘Variant 1’ Rosenbaums Bitters bottle (R 73) has a smaller embossed serifed copy reading ROSENBAUM’S BITTERS – N. B. JACOBS & CO. – SAN FRANCISCO on three panels of a larger size bottle.
 The ‘Variant 2’ Rosenbaum’s Bitters bottle (R 74) has a larger embossed sans-serif copy reading ROSENBAUM’S BITTERS – N. B. JACOBS & CO. – SAN FRANCISCO on a smaller bottle.
 The subject N. B. Jacobs – San Franciso bottle has the N. B. JACOBS embossed in a serifed typestyle while SAN FRANCISCO, on the reverse panel, is in a sans serif typestyle.